 A 7mm kidney stone is certainly not something that can be ignored or treated lightly.
 Unlike smaller stones that can be passed naturally 7mm stone which is either a kidney stone or lower ureter stones can be very painful and can impede urinary flow and kidney function.
 Untreated, serious complications can come to pass.
 Fortunately, modern urology has safe and effective procedures through ESWL, URS, and RIRS.
 All procedures are minimally invasive and greatly reduce recovery time.

-Several aspects influence the functioning technique of kidney stone treatment including the location of the stone, the physiological condition of the patient and possible infection and blockage.
-With over 8 years of experience in handling intricate cases of kidney stones, Dr. Anuj Arora is known as the Best urologist in Noida as he emphasizes optimum safety and efficacy in all procedures, devising personalized treatment plans as dictated by patient physiology and advanced technology and modern methodologies in medicine.
+Several aspects influence the functioning technique including the location of the stone, the physiological condition of the patient and possible infection and blockage.
+With over 13 years of experience in handling intricate cases of kidney stones, Dr. Anuj Arora is known as the Best Urologist in Greater Noida as he emphasizes optimum safety and efficacy in all procedures, devising personalized treatment plans as dictated by patient physiology and advanced technology and modern methodologies in medicine.